-Washington Corrections Center (WCC) is one of the Substance Abuse Treatment Facilities in the Washington State Department of Corrections (WDOC) system, and for several years has been known as one of a handful of WDOC prisons to offer even limited access to Suboxone.
-People diagnosed with opioid use disorder could get a prescription for the medication in the final six months of their sentence.
-Now, prisoners are reporting that the Suboxone—one of the two FDA-approved medications for opioid use disorder (MOUD) that’s shown to reduce overdose—has been replaced with merely a referral for Suboxone.
+Washington Corrections Center (WCC) is one of the Substance Abuse Treatment Facilities in the Washington State Department of Corrections (WDOC) system.
+For several years, it’s been known as one of the few WDOC prisons to offer even limited access to Suboxone, one of the two FDA-approved opioid use disorder (OUD) medications shown to reduce risk of overdose.
+WCC prisoners in the final six months of their sentence could get a prescription for it, in preparation for re-entry.
+Now, that Suboxone has been replaced with merely a referral for Suboxone.

 Three people less than six months out from their release dates, all of whom have served previous sentences at WDOC prisons, told Filter that this time around they were not offered Suboxone.
 Instead, all three were given referrals to local outpatient providers.